-The proposed applications would be repeat events in Haringey.
-Slammin' Events has hosted a weekend of music events in the Park for the past four consecutive years.
-The June weekend of music events first took place in the Park in 2017.
+The proposed application is a repeat event in Haringey.
+Slammin' Events has hosted a weekend of music events in the Park for the past five consecutive years.

 Decision making process

 The Outdoor Events Policy, adopted by the Council in 2014, details the approval process for determining applications.
 The Policy requires that, where major event applications are submitted, prior authority should be given by the Cabinet Member, as a non-key decision.
 The criteria for major events includes: